Jabronious/aks-terraform-root/README.md

 ## Github Actions

 For the Actions to function properly you will need to set all of the values `ARM_` values as secrets on the repo as well.

+## Other Improvements

+- Add `terraform apply` to Actions
+- Dig deeper into other options that are available to the AKS
+  - Load Balancer configs?